 How do I apply?

-Apply online through UCAS Teacher Training from 28 October 2014.
+Apply online through UCAS Teacher Training.

 For university based PGCEs, search under 'University of Cumbria'.
 For School Direct PGCEs, search under the lead school or alliance as listed on our School Direct information pages.